We are mom-supported. As an Amazon Associate I earn from qualifying purchases.

 Despite the difference in packaging, both are specially formulated with zinc oxide and hypoallergenic formula that take effect quickly when it is applied.

-Unlike Aquaphor, zinc oxide is the active ingredient.
-Inactive ingredients are also more when compared to Aquaphor.
+Unlike Aquaphor baby, zinc oxide is the active ingredient.
+Inactive Desitin ingredients are also more when compared to Aquaphor.

-Apart from zinc oxide, Desitin Daily Defense is rich in beeswax, mineral oil, water, petrolatum, sorbitan, dimethicone, glycerin, leaf extract, tropolone, potassium hydroxide, magnesium sulphate and a host of other inactive ingredients.
+Apart from zinc oxide, Desitin cream is rich in beeswax, mineral oil, water, petrolatum, sorbitan, dimethicone, glycerin, leaf extract, tropolone, potassium hydroxide, magnesium sulphate and a host of other inactive ingredients.

 Like Aquaphor, it forms a defensive coating that keeps off the diaper wetness from getting to the skin and help treat the nappy rash.
 It stops the diarrhea episodes from reacting with the skin while bringing instant relief on previous sores.